leonhartX/gas-github/README.md

  - Choose files to pull/push
  - Support file changed/added/deleted/renamed
  - Add Commit comment when push
- - Support two-factor authentication(Github, Github Enterprise only)
+ - Support two-factor authentication(GitHub, GitHub Enterprise only)
  - Work with directory(with slash in filename)
- - Support Github Organizations, Bitbucket Teams and Gitlab Groups.
+ - Support GitHub Organizations, Bitbucket Teams and GitLab Groups.
  - Google Apps Script native ui
  - Option to change filetype from `.gs` to `.js` when uploading to SCM
  - Option to add ignore file pattern.